Marcos-1197/100-days-of-code/log.md

 ### Day 1: April 16, 2021

-**Today's Goals**: Today goals are to continue where i left freeCodeCamp program (Survey Form).
-And get more familiar with CSS Responsive and Flexbox.

 **Today's Progress**: Survey Form done.
 It doesn't look great but i do think it's good enough and I did learn a couple of things.

 **Thoughts**: Feeling good about starting the challenge.
 Stoping the excuses and starting from the basics.